The Communiversity

 Library

 The Abner Berry Freedom Library & Reading Room serves as a community space dedicated to study, reflection, and political learning.
-The library houses books, publications, and research materials focused on Black liberation movements, labor struggles, international solidarity, and the history of organizing in the South and across the African diaspora.
-More than a collection of books, the reading room is a gathering place where people come together to study movement history, host reading groups, and engage in collective learning.
+The library houses books, publications, and research materials focused on Black and global liberation movements, labor struggles, international solidarity, political theory, political economy, and the history of organizing in the US South, across the African diaspora and globally.
+More than a collection of books, the reading room is a place where people come together to study movement history, host reading groups, and engage in collective learning.

 Preservation